The Hall served as the planning hub for Plan 2020. It’s where ideas connected.

 The Hall served as the Indianapolis City Hall from 1910 to 1962 (Learn more about the history of Old City Hall).
-In addition to housing Plan 2020, The Hall also provides meeting and gathering space for the public and a gallery of community-based initiatives.
+In addition to housing Plan 2020, The Hall also provided meeting and gathering space for the public and a gallery of community-based initiatives.

 The Hall is accustomed to change and turnover.
 Since the city government moved into the City-County Building in 1962, The Hall has temporarily housed the State Museum and The Indianapolis Central Library.
 Now, after six years of sitting unused, The Hall is being reused, with repurposed materials, to reimagine the City of Indianapolis.